 6.0 |

 blockedSpansLoggerName | Controls how the blocked spans are logged.
 For details, see Blocked Data Log.
-Default: RawBlockedPoints. |
+Default: RawBlockedPoints |

 Logger name for blocked points.
 Ex: RawBlockedPoints |